-- If you are eligible for Medicare cost-sharing assistance under Medicaid, we do not allow providers to bill you for covered services.
-We pay our providers directly, and we protect you from any charges.
-This is true even if we pay the provider less than the provider charges for a service. - Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
-We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made.
-You should ask us to pay you back for the difference between the amount you paid and the amount you owed under the plan.
+- Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
+We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under the plan.

-3. If you are retroactively enrolled in our plan
+3.If you are retroactively enrolled in our plan